IBM — Operations Analytics

 Image of an empathy map.

-We followed the IBM Design Thinking playbook as we sought to understand user needs.
 After conducting user interviews, we built empathy maps from which we extracted user insights.

 “It's the little issues that go un-detected that really come back to bite you.”